 Storing/Reheating

-- Frozen sauce should be thawed overnight in the fridge before reheating.
+• Frozen leftovers should be fully thawed before reheating.

 Tools For This Recipe